 - Maternal Mental Health: Discussing access to mental health care for mothers in St. Louis, specifically looking at access amongst minority groups.

 - Measuring Equity: Discussing how to measure equity in a population in the St. Louis area.

 - The training plan is based on previous needs assessments and national data and that addresses Community Health Improvement Plan priorities.

 - The plan guides the creation of new and identification of existing training opportunities for health department staff members.

 - The city and county health departments provide training sessions for students and faculty related to real-world public health practice.

 - SLU's College for Public Health and Social Justice provides continuing education programs based on the workforce development plan for staff at the city and county health departments.

 - A quality improvement expert held a workshop on quality improvement in a public health department.

-- At the beginning of the fall semester, new M.P.H. cohort visit the city and county health departments to learn about the work a local public health department engages in and potential careers in public health.
+- At the beginning of the fall semester, new M.P.H. cohorts visit the city and county health departments to learn about the work a local public health department engages in and potential careers in public health.